e-j-w/Gridlock/README.md

 * Various polynomial type fitting functions implemented.
 * Simple ASCII data file format (compatible with gnuplot, excel, etc.).
 * Plotting of fits is available via a built-in interface to gnuplot (program will still compile and run if gnuplot is not present, but plotting will be unavailable).
+* Lots of esoteric extra functionality added in an ad-hoc manner as the maintainter sees fit.

 ## How to Install